TeachersFirst - Featured Sites: Week of Jun 28, 2015

 Grades6 to 12

-In the ClassroomIdeal for use on an interactive white board, or for students to access individually, this virtual tour has lots of features.
+In the ClassroomIdeal for use on an interactive whiteboard or for students to access individually, this virtual tour has many features.
 You can explore the buildings, zoom in on items in the buildings, access stories and discussions that highlight features of the property and the daily lives of those who lived at Mount Vernon.
+Enhance learning by having students share their impressions of and questions about Mount Vernon and more with video, using a tool like Flip, reviewed here.
+Flip provides a means for video responses to a question along with comments from peers.
 There are additional links to lesson plans and other student resources.

 Grades8 to 12